jennieyang95/COMP-2800-Team-BBY-31-Windoor/README.md

 3. Do I need any API keys?
   > No API keys are required.
 4. Is there a specific order for me to install things?
-  > Make sure to install Node.js first since npm is a package manager provided by Node.
+  1 Make sure to install Node.js first since npm is a package manager provided by Node.
-  1. Node.js Installation
+  > Node.js Installation
-   * Go to https://nodejs.org/en/download/ to install the executable to download it on local.
+  >> Go to https://nodejs.org/en/download/ to install the executable to download it on local.
-   * for any help, go to https://phoenixnap.com/kb/install-node-js-npm-on-windows
+  >> For any help, go to https://phoenixnap.com/kb/install-node-js-npm-on-windows
   2. Firebase installation
    1. $ npm init
    2. $ npm install --save firebase